bzzlab/guestbook-mven-client/Readme.md

 ### Part 2: Add program code for getting and posting data (GET and POST-Request)
 #### Prerequisite
 >The server part (backend) of the guestbook application is completed and fully functional.
-When not, then complete the steps of the [backend-part](https://github.com/bzzlab/guestbook-mven-server#get-started-with-the-guestbook-application).
+When not, then complete the steps of the [guestbook server](https://github.com/bzzlab/guestbook-mven-server#get-started-with-the-guestbook-server).

 #### Steps
 Step 1: Open the project in Webstorm